Acoustic Analogy of Quantum Baldin Sum Rule for Optimal Causal Scattering

 \textit{Analytical validation.}— We investigated typical cases of ideal point scatterers, with closed-form dispersion models of $\rho_{\mathrm{eff}}(\omega)$ and $M_{\mathrm{eff}}(\omega)$.
 Mathematically, we have analytically obtained perfect agreement between $\int_0^{\infty} \sigma_\mathrm{ext}(\omega) \frac{d \omega}{\omega^2}$ and $\Gamma$ for all cases (see derivations in Ref.~\cite{labelSM}, Sec.
 S1).

+\textit{Numerical validation.}— {Ideal analytical models, as given in Eq.~(\ref{eq:T}), neglect higher-order modes (in waveguide scattering) or diffraction modes (in planar periodic samples).
+However, the sum rule does not preclude the existence of dynamic modes beyond the effective medium description, since all scattering states remain orthogonal.}

-\textit{Numerical validation.}— Ideal analytical models neglect higher-order modes.
-Here, the numerical examples we investigated include both a monopole Helmholtz resonator \cite{fang2006ultrasonic} and a lead-core dipole resonator \cite{liu2000locally} that incorporate multiple elastic modes [see Fig.~(\ref{fig:2})].
-Using material parameters from the original studies, we performed finite element simulations (FEM) to calculate $\sigma_\mathrm{ext}(\omega)$, with water set as the background media (see Ref.~\cite{labelSM}, Sec.~S2 for simulation details).
+{ Here, the numerical examples we investigated include both a monopole Helmholtz resonator \cite{fang2006ultrasonic} and a lead-core dipole resonator \cite{liu2000locally} that incorporate higher-order fluid-based or elastic modes [see Fig.~(\ref{fig:2})].} Using material parameters from the original studies, we performed finite element simulations (FEM) to calculate $\sigma_\mathrm{ext}(\omega)$, with water set as the background media (see Ref.~\cite{labelSM}, Sec.~S2 for simulation details).
 As shown in Fig.~(\ref{fig:2}c), the monopole resonator—mounted on a duct—exhibits two subwavelength peaks: the first corresponds to the Helmholtz resonance ($L/\lambda \approx 1/5$), and the second to the half-wavelength Fabry–Pérot resonance ($L/\lambda \approx 1/2$) within the defined structural region of length $L$.
 For $L/\lambda > 1$, oscillations arise due to higher-order Fabry–Pérot resonances and associated phase modulation.
 Similarly, the dipole resonator array, shows multiple peaks ($L/\lambda$ as small as $1/200$), attributed to the elastic modal behavior of composite materials~\cite{still2013soft}.
 After extracting $M_{\mathrm{eff}}(\omega)$ and $\rho_{\mathrm{eff}}(\omega)$ spectra via $R(\omega)$ and $T(\omega)$ using the method in Ref.~\cite{groby2021analytical}, we observe that the corresponding lineshapes near resonance follow the Lorentz model, as shown in the insets of Fig.~(\ref{fig:2}c).

 Next, to measure how fast the scattering resources can accumulate over frequency, we introduce the cumulative distribution function

 which approaches the bound $\Gamma$ as $\omega \to \infty$ [$\gamma(\omega)/\Gamma \to 1$ for both cases in Fig.~(\ref{fig:2}d)].
 We adopted the effective medium theory of composite materials \cite{zhou2009analytic, milton2022theory} to calculate $\Gamma$ with the static normalized effective density ${\rho_{\mathrm{eff}}(0)}/{\rho_0}$ and compressibility ${K_0}/{M_{\mathrm{eff}}(0)}$ [see Ref.~\cite{labelSM}, Sec.
 S2].
 By comparing Figs.~(\ref{fig:2}c) and (\ref{fig:2}d), we can clearly see the local-band contribution in $\gamma(\omega)$ from the low-frequency local resonances to the higher-order Fabry–Pérot resonances.